fireapache/BagualEngine/README.md

 Note: You can change engine test module being used by editing BEngine::RegisterModules() function.

 **Linux**:
-* Doesn't compile atm, support to be added asap
+* Doesn't compile atm, support not in plans for now

 ## Current State